5 Secrets to Optimizing CPA on your LinkedIn Campaigns

 1. Regain control over your bidding

-While this may seem like a good idea at first glance, this has the potential to backfire as you may easily blow through your daily budget.
-We recommend regaining control over your bidding by opting for the Maximum CPC bid, which you can access by clicking on the Enhanced CPC bid option in the drop-down menu then unchecking the Enable conversion optimization option.
-This lets you decide how much you’re spending per click, so you can stay on top of your budget.
+While this may seem like a good idea at first glance, it has the potential to backfire as you may easily blow through your daily budget.
+We recommend regaining control over your bidding by opting for the Maximum CPC bid, which you can access by clicking on the Enhanced CPC bid option in the drop-down menu and then unchecking the Enable conversion optimization option.
+This lets you decide how much you’re spending per click so you can stay on top of your budget.

 2. Focus on your target audience